Kinship: Belonging in a World of Relations

 About the co-editors:

-Gavin Van Horn is the Creative Director and Executive Editor for the Center for Humans and Nature.
+Gavin Van Horn is the Executive Editor of Humans and Nature Press Books.
 His writing is tangled up in the ongoing conversation between humans, our nonhuman kin, and the animate landscape.
 He is the co-editor (with John Hausdoerffer) of Wildness: Relations of People and Place, co-editor (with Dave Aftandilian) of City Creatures: Animal Encounters in the Chicago Wilderness, and the author of The Way of Coyote: Shared Journeys in the Urban Wilds.

 Robin Wall Kimmerer is a mother, botanist, writer, and Distinguished Teaching Professor at the SUNY College of Environmental Science and Forestry in Syracuse, New York, and the founding Director of the Center for Native Peoples and the Environment.
 She is an enrolled member of the Citizen Potawatomi Nation and a student of the plant nations.
 Her writings include Gathering Moss and Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants.
 As a writer and a scientist, her interests include not only restoration of ecological communities, but restoration of our relationships to land.
 She lives on an old farm in upstate New York, tending gardens domestic and wild.